rpyron/delim-SOM/README.md

 After SOM training, the codebook vectors from each replicate are clustered into groups.
 These are then interpreted as candidate lineages and estimate support for alternative values of K (Pyron et al. 2023).
 Although we implement six alternative clustering and K-selection approaches, we recommend using the `"kmeans+BICelbow"` approach: it first applies k-means clustering to the codebook vectors across alternative K values and then uses a conservative BIC-elbow criterion to select the best-supported K.
-This approach performed best in our analyses (Schönberger et al. 2026) and has also been used successfully in previous SOM-based species-delimitation analyses (Pyron et al. 2023; Pyron 2023).
+This approach performed best in our analyses (Schönberger et al. preprint) and has also been used successfully in previous SOM-based species-delimitation analyses (Pyron et al. 2023; Pyron 2023).
 `max.k` specifies the maximum number of candidate clusters evaluated.
 Results can be saved during clustering using `save.SOM.results = TRUE` and `save.SOM.results.name`.